tylerThomas909/tylerThomas909/README.md

 - 👯 I’m looking to work with other Android Developers and learn

-- 🥅 2022 Goals: Getting a full time job in Android Development
+- 🥅 2022 Goals: Getting a job in Software

 <h3 align="left">Connect with me:</h3>